orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Exploration and Discovery

-In exploration, one necessarily has to confront the problem of forgetting.
-Which becomes a tale of finding out how failures can be detected, ..., prevented.
-How do you fight errors when rediscoverability is not obvious?

-Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it?

 There is an ambiguity on where exactly one mentions the structure.
 Ambiguity arises from this ignorance of structure.
 Tolerence of ambiguity